| HomeHead

 participated in a German-American academic exchange, and as a result, have connected with

+some great scientists in that country.
 When Im not watching bees fly on various continents,

 I enjoy reading, cooking, and garnering frequent flyer miles.
 I volunteer for Planned